-- 1.1 This report seeks to provide assurance to members that any potential equality impacts of the proposals brought forward within the Council's Financial Plan from 2016/17 have been identified and will be managed accordingly. - 1.2 An equality impact assessment (EIA) is a tool that helps public authorities make sure their policies and the ways they carry out their functions, do what they are intended to do for everybody in a fair manner.
+- 1.1 This report seeks to provide assurance to members that any potential equality impacts of the proposals brought forward within the Council's Financial Plan from 2017/18 have been identified and will be managed accordingly. - 1.2 An equality impact assessment (EIA) is a tool that helps public authorities make sure their policies and the ways they carry out their functions, do what they are intended to do for everybody in a fair manner.
 EIAs therefore help the Council to fulfil legal obligations, ensure it meets its core business needs and identifies any ethical considerations which require to be managed.
 In doing so ensuring no equality group is inadvertently discriminated against and that equality and inclusion are promoted consistently. - 1.3 From the 27th May 2012, the Equality Act 2010 (Specific Duties) (Scotland) Regulations 2012 requires that all changes to Council policy are Impact Assessed for relevance to each part of the Public Sector General Duty under the Act.
 Carrying out and considering the findings of an EIA therefore provides evidence there has been "due regard" to equality impact as part of the decision-making process.
-Initial Equality Impact Assessments on 72 2016/17 Financial Plan proposals have been undertaken as an integral part of the revenue and capital budget planning processes in order to fully inform evaluation decision making by officers and members of the Administration Budget Working Group and Scottish Borders Council. - 1.4 Initial Equality Impact Assessments have been undertaken in respect of the 36 key component revenue Financial Plan savings proposals and 36 Capital Plan proposals.
-Of these total proposals 64 have been held to have some relevance to the Council's duties under the Equality Act 2010.
+Initial Equality Impact Assessments on 64 2017/18 Financial Plan proposals have been undertaken as an integral part of the revenue and capital budget planning processes in order to fully inform decision making by officers and members. - 1.4 Initial Equality Impact Assessments have been undertaken in respect of the 27 key component revenue Financial Plan savings proposals and 37 Capital Plan proposals.
+Of these total proposals 45 have been held to have some relevance to the Council's duties under the Equality Act 2010.
 They potentially may impact in a positive or negative way on 1 or more equality groups and any potential negative impact would require ongoing management through their implementation stage, in terms of mitigating and alleviating these impacts.
 Any positive impacts identified at this stage should be maximised during the planning and implementation stage of the proposals.